 The world’s most trusted guide to problems in English

-Practical English Usage, 4th edition: International Edition
+Practical English Usage by Michael Swan, 4th edition: International Edition

 Practical English Usage is a standard textbook for the CELTA (Certificate in English Language Teaching to Adults).
 The course has had a name change from TEFL ( Teaching English as a Foreign Language).
 Practical English Usage is like a grammar dictionary, not a book that you would read cover-to-cover, but more like a textbook that you would follow along with an English course.